-On Sunday, June 3, the Church celebrates the Feast of the Holy Trinity.
+On the Sunday after Pentecost, the Church celebrates the Feast of the Holy Trinity.
 The Trinity has been called the central doctrine of Christianity, yet if you asked most Christians to explain the Trinity, most would respond with vague metaphors, or would stumble over incomplete doctrinal statements.

 Christians believe in one God.
 God has one divine nature, but is three persons.
 Now “persons” in this instance means something different than the usual definition of a person.
 In the Trinity, the Father, Son, and Holy Spirit are all instances of the same divine nature.
 Sometimes my Muslim friends struggle to believe that we Christians are monotheists, but truly, we are.
 Some theologians have said that the “what” of God is a single divinity, which the “who” of God is Father, Son, and Holy Spirit.

 The word Trinity doesn’t appear anywhere in the Bible.
 Nevertheless, there are many references in the Scriptures that help us define the Trinity.
 At the end of Matthew’s Gospel contains the command: “Go forth to all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit.”
 In the Second letter to the Corinthians, Paul writes, “”The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all.”
 And the beginning of John’s Gospel illustrates the idea of the unity of God, saying both that Jesus “was” God, and “was with” God.